loreanvictor/rxdeep-local/README.md

 ## Performance

-Since serialization can be expensive, it is debounced by default by a `100ms` so that you can more easily bind states to UI events without performance drops.
+Since serialization can be expensive, it is debounced by default by `100ms` so that you can more comfortably bind states to UI events without performance drops.

-You can customize any of that behavior.
+You can customize that behavior.
 You can for example throttle instead of debounce, picking the last value:

 ```ts
 import { local } from 'rxdeep-local';